Dominion Voting sues Fox for $1.6B over 2020 election claims

 Dominion’s employees, from its software engineers to its founder, have been harassed.
 Some received death threats.
 And the company has suffered “enormous and irreparable economic harm,” lawyers said.

+One employee, Eric Coomer, told the AP he had to go into hiding over death threats because of the false claims.
+He has sued the Trump campaign, conservative media columnists and conservative media outlets Newsmax and One America News Network.

 Dominion has also sued Giuliani, Powell and the CEO of Minnesota-based MyPillow over the claims.
-A rival technology company, Smartmatic USA, also sued Fox News over election claims.
+A rival technology company, Smartmatic USA, also sued Fox News over election claims for a similar sum of money.
 Unlike Dominion, Smartmatic’s participation in the 2020 election was restricted to Los Angeles County.

 Dominion lawyers said they have not yet filed lawsuits against specific media personalities at Fox News but the door remains open.
 Some at Fox News knew the claims were false but their comments were drowned out, lawyers said.